princeofdream/picocom/doc/ppcom.1.md

-serial-port is actually operating at 9600bps (the driver may not support the higher setting, and has silently replaced it with a safe default, or the setting may have been changed from outside picocom).
+serial-port is actually operating at 9600bps (the driver may not support the higher setting, and has silently replaced it with a safe default, or the setting may have been changed from outside ppcom).
 If the option and the corresponding serial-port setting are the same, only a single value is shown.
 Example:

     *** baud: 9600

-This behavior was introduced in picocom 2.0.
+This behavior was introduced in ppcom 2.0.
 Older releases displayed only the option values, not the actual serial-port settings corresponding to them.